 What is your viewer looking at first?
 Second?
 Third?
 You can control these by adjusting your typography, contrast, and color.

 Here is a brief summary of my best design tips, from my over a decade-long experience in graphic design (for the longer description of these, check out our post on 21 UX Design Principles to Live By).

 Sorry, elementary school English teacher.
 We’re designers now.
 When it comes to design, we break a few English standard rules. ✌️

-GO BOLD or GO BIG for type you want your viewers to see first.
+- GO BOLD or GO BIG for the type you want your viewers to see first.

 By adding contrast to size, weight, value, and color, you are able to control the eye, establish hierarchy, add movement, and define the meaning, and ultimately, tell a better story with your frames.

-A general rule of thumb is, when adding contrast, start extreme and then tone it down from there.
+A general rule of thumb is, when adding contrast, start extremely and then tone it down from there.

 Adjust scale + values = Control the story people are seeing